• Skip to primary navigation

 1. Potatoes: Starchy potatoes that are good for mashing are best including russet potatoes, Yukon Gold and Maris Piper.
 If you have some less starchy leftover potatoes you were hoping to use, that's fine too.
 You might need to simmer them for a little longer and strain the soup through a sieve after blending to get a smooth consistency.

 2. Boiled and baked potatoes: My recipe works with boiled and baked potatoes.
-They are both really yummy and if you leave the skins on when you boil there isn't a huge difference in flavour.
+They are both really yummy and if you leave the skins on when you boil there isn't a huge difference in flavor.
 However, baked potatoes will give the soup a deeper and richer taste.
 Note that baked potatoes also have tougher skins and can be harder to blend.
 You might need to strain the soup to get a super smooth consistency.

 3. Stock: Use store-bought or homemade chicken or veg stock.